Human rights in Yemen: Treaties

-Women
+Women's rights

-In spite of the Yemeni Constitution of 1994, which stipulates equal rights for Yemeni citizens, women are still struggling with various constraints and secondary status.
+Despite the Yemeni Constitution of 1994, which stipulates equal rights for Yemeni citizens, women are still struggling with various constraints and secondary status.
 Yemen's Personal Status Law in particular, which covers matters of marriage, divorce, child custody and inheritance, gives women fewer rights than men, excludes women from decision making, and deprives them of access to, and control over, resources and assets.

 The right to divorce is not given to women equally.
 It is far more difficult for a woman to divorce a man.
 A man may divorce a woman at will.
 While a man may divorce without justifying his action in court, a woman must present adequate justification.
-Women face many practical, social, and financial negative considerations in divorce procedure.
+Women face many practical, social, and financial negative considerations in the divorce procedure.
 One significant case to gain worldwide publicity was that of Nujood Ali, who succeeded in obtaining a divorce at age ten, with the help of a prominent female Yemeni lawyer who agreed to represent her.

 Yemen has one of the worst records of child marriage in the world, with UNICEF recording in 2005 that 48.4% of Yemeni women currently aged 20–24 had been married before they were 18 (and 14% before the age of 15).
 Prior to the unification of Yemen in 1990, the law set the minimum age of marriage at 16 in South Yemen and 15 in the north.
 After unification, the law was set at 15.
 In 1999, the civil status law was amended and the minimum age was abolished.
-From April 2010, a controversial new law set the minimum age for marriage at 17.
+In April 2010, a controversial new law set the minimum age for marriage at 17.
 The bill was actively opposed by conservative parliamentarians on the basis that fixing a minimum age of marriage contradicts Islam.
-Other factors contributing to child marriage include embedded cultural traditions, economic pressures on girls' parents, and the value placed on young girls' virginity and consequent desire to protect them from sexual relationships outside of marriage.
+Other factors contributing to child marriage include embedded cultural traditions, economic pressures on girls' parents, and the value placed on young girls' virginity and the consequent desire to protect them from sexual relationships outside of marriage.